nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The implementation of this feature is supported by `ListTaskCommand`, `DeleteTaskCommand` and `DeleteTaskCommandParser`.
 Below are the steps required to delete a task in the OfficeConnectModel. </br>

 Step 1: User keys in `listtask`, which will display the index of all tasks.
 The user can thus obtain the index of the task that they want to delete.

 Step 2: User keys in `deletetask INDEX` to delete the task at the specified index.
 If the index is invalid, an error will be thrown.

 Below is an activity diagram showcasing the 2 steps: </br>
 ![DeleteTaskActivityDiagram](images/DeleteTaskActivityDiagram.png)

 #### Design Considerations
 **Aspect: Implementation of Delete Task Command**

 * **Alternative 1 (current choice):** Users have to call `listtask` to find the index of the task they wish to delete.
-    * Pros: Increase convenience for users, as they do not have to remember the index of each task.
-Also easier to implement.
+    * Pros: Increase convenience for users, as they do not have to remember the index of each task while being easier to implement.
     * Cons: Increases coupling within OfficeConnectModel, as any bug with `listtask` could render users incapable of obtaining the index needed for `deletetask`.

 * **Alternative 2:** Allow users to key in the index of each task when creating tasks, after which they can use this index when deleting tasks
     * Pros: If the user remembers the index of each task, they will not need to call `listtask`.
 Hence, it will be less troublesome for them to delete tasks as the number of steps required is reduced by one.
   Also reduces coupling, as `deletetask` will not have to depend on `listtask` to function properly.
     * Cons: The cons of this alternative lies in the difficulty of managing indexes when adding and deleting tasks. </br>
   If the user does not keep track of the indexes they have used for previous tasks, they may have to still call `listtask` to find the index of the task they wish to delete or to find unused indexes to add tasks, which will not give it an advantage over the first alternative. </br>
   It would also be harder to keep track of invalid indexes.
 When tasks are deleted, their index should be invalid.
 Using this alternative, we would have to constantly update a list of invalid indexes when adding or deleting tasks, which would be troublesome and could lead to bugs.
 In alternative 1, all indexes are flushed to the front (i.e. first task has index 1, second task has index 2 etc.) and thus the invalid indexes can be easily obtained.